 Written by Janina Korting, Blue Solutions Initiative

-Blue Solutions was happy to take part in this milestone event towards sustainable ocean management and grateful for the opportunity to (co-)organize several sessions, such as the Blue Solutions Market Place – a side event that took place in the Permanent Mission of Germany to the UN on Thursday, 8 June.
-The 90min session provided an opportunity to get a first glimpse at this approach of exchanging experiences and supporting their re-use across regions.
+One of the events was the Blue Solutions Market Place – a side event that took place in the Permanent Mission of Germany to the UN on Ocean Day, Thursday, 8 June.
+The 90min session was opened by Nicola Breier, Head of Division “Marine Biodiversity” at the German Environment Ministry and provided an opportunity to get a first glimpse at this approach of exchanging experiences and supporting their re-use across regions.

 Nirmal Shah, Nature Seychelles, shared how Blue Solutions allowed him to learn about a successful sponge farming project in Zanzibar and how this inspired him to look into the development of sponge culture in the Seychelles.
 He invites the experts from Zanzibar to bring their lessons learned and experience to the Seychelles, where he, on the other hand, can provide insight on the success factors of their successful coral restoration program, which is of great interests to Zanzibar.
 This example of a successful exchange and uptake of experiences was followed by a live exchange of experiences and challenges in the spatial planning and management of marine and coastal areas.
 In Brazil a process for spatial planning and management of two large areas along the country’s coast has just been initiated and Larissa Godoy from the Ministry of Environment of Brazil introduced the goals and planned process of this TerraMar project.
 She also stated the main challenges the project has identified such as the strengthening of the spatial perspective in strategies towards the conservation and sustainable use of marine biodiversity.